harsh-sainiii/Resume_Craft/README.md

 ### Authors
 - [Harsh Saini](https://harsh-saini.netlify.app/)

-### Contributions
-- We welcome contributions to our website.
-If you would like to contribute, please submit a pull request on our Github repository.

 ### License
  - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details